DmytroZern/BSOTS/README.md

 - Mine Layer Drones

 ### Flag Ships
-You can build multiple flag ships once you've research Flag Command
+- You can build multiple flag ships once you've research Flag Command.
-- They are bank-breaking expensive, however, so you're not guaranteed to be able to afford even one.
+- They are horribly expensive, however, so you're not guaranteed to be able to afford even one.

 ### Trade
-- There aren't any mega-freighters - meaning you only need to set up your trade routes ONCE per game.
-- Each trade route requires 1 freighter to operate it.
-So 1 route = 1 freighter (either Q or standard).
-- Trade sectors are 50% larger - so there are fewer of them.
-  - This means you'll have to control more space to setup your trade.
-  - They'll be easier for enemies to disrupt.
-  - You will need to manage fewer of them.
-- Trade Stations provide one maintainance-free trade route each.
-- Trade Stations boost trade income +15%.
-- Overall, trade will offer a smaller % of your income compred to vanilla.
-  - This is to help balance out the other changes that will boost your overall income.
+- Has been removed from the game due to its tedium and myriad bugs and exploits.

 ### Racial Affinity
 - Hiver: mines, drones, COL, missiles (esp. standard and small), ballistics (esp. bursters), armor, stealth, plasma torpedoes
 - Humans: lasers, missiles, emitters, drones, photon torpedoes, heavy beams
 - Liir: lasers, plasma cannons, emitters, quick shields, energy torpedoes